dbcli/pgcli/docs/pages/dialogs.rst

-The ``password=True`` option can be passed to the :func:`~prompt_toolkit.shortcuts.dialogs.input_dialog` function to turn this into a password input box.
+The ``password=True`` option can be passed to the :func:`~prompt_toolkit.shortcuts.input_dialog` function to turn this into a password input box.

 Yes/No confirmation dialog
 --------------------------

-The :func:`~prompt_toolkit.shortcuts.dialogs.yes_no_dialog` function displays a yes/no confirmation dialog.
+The :func:`~prompt_toolkit.shortcuts.yes_no_dialog` function displays a yes/no
+confirmation dialog.
 It will return a boolean according to the selection.

 .. code:: python

-    from prompt_toolkit.shortcuts.dialogs import yes_no_dialog
+    from prompt_toolkit.shortcuts import yes_no_dialog

     result = yes_no_dialog(
         title='Yes/No dialog example',